Barclays: Environmental criticism

 In 2017, Barclays faced protests by environmentalists because of its ownership of Third Energy Onshore which planned to extract natural gas using hydraulic fracturing (fracking) at Kirby Misperton in Yorkshire.
 Barclays later sold Third Energy in 2020 to Alpha Energy.

 In 2020, the campaign group ShareAction filed a resolution at Barclays AGM because of its role as Europe's largest funder of fossil fuel companies.
 Barclays invested $85 billion in fossil fuel extraction and $24 billion in expansion.

+Work from home policy

+In September 2026, more than 1,000 staff signed a letter organised by Unite to exempt those living more than a 40 minute commute away from coming to the office three days a week.
+The current policy states thousands of full-time workers must be in the office two days a week.

 Operations

 In February 2024, Group CEO, C.S.
 Venkatakrishnan outlined a plan to improve operational and financial performance and improve total shareholder returns by making Barclays simpler, better and more balanced.

 As part of this strategy, Barclays was restructured into five divisions: